Disneyland Anaheim

 In comparison to Haunted Mansion and Pirates, Indiana Jones Adventure is a relatively young dark ride.
 Still, the Temple of the Forbidden Eye has been a part of Disneyland for 25 years now.
 You wouldn’t expect it to be that old, because it’s one of Disney’s most immersive attractions ever.
 This is an exciting tour through a cursed temple with several fabulous scenes and special effects.
 It’s fast, it’s intense and it’s incredibly good.
 An elaborately themed queue and a mysteriously-looking temple facade certainly add to the excitement.

-The newest masterpiece in Disneyland’s dark ride collection is Star Wars – Rise of the Resistance.
+One of the newer pieces in Disneyland’s dark ride collection is Star Wars – Rise of the Resistance.
 The ride can be found in a somewhat remote corner of Galaxy’s Edge, a Star Wars-themed land that opened in 2019.
 The theming level of the area is world class, and so is this attraction.
 Rise of the Resistance combines several different ride systems: it consists of two pre-shows, a walk-through experience, a trackless dark ride and an elevator-style free fall segment.
 The Imagineers really outdid themselves when it comes to storytelling, so this definitely counts as one of the world’s most immersive dark rides.
 I’m not into Star Wars, but the ride blew my mind in a very unexpected way.
 Be prepared to queue, though.
 Although west coast Rise of the Resistance doesn’t create the same mass hysteria as the one in Orlando, it isn’t uncommon to see a 60+ minute line for the ride.
-An early arrival (or a $15 Lightning Lane) may help to reduce the wait.
+An early arrival (or a $25 Lightning Lane) may help to reduce the wait.

 Disneyland Anaheim is the mother of all Disney parks.
 Therefore, most classic Fantasyland dark rides are present at this park.
 The original It’s a Small World (which once stood at the World’s Fair in New York) and Peter Pan’s Flight are here, for example.
 Besides, Disneyland also offers attractions that don’t exist in other Disney theme parks.
 The first one is Mr Toad’s Wild Ride, a hysterical and quite pointless trip to England.
 Fortunately, the second unique dark ride is a lot more interesting.
 Alice in Wonderland reminds me of Roller Coaster Tycoon, although theming is nicer in real life than in the computer game.
 This ride got a pretty big upgrade in 2014 and it features some modern projections since then.
 It used to be a classic and simple blacklight ride like Pinocchio and Snow White, but nowadays it’s obviously superior.

-If you lover simulator-type rides, Disneyland offers two different options.
+If you love simulator-type rides, Disneyland offers two different options.
 Interestingly, both rides are inspired by the Star Wars universe.
 The oldest one is Star Tours – The Adventures Continue in Tomorrowland.
 I never really considered this as a must do, but the attraction’s 2011 reboot has changed my mind in a positive way.
 Nowadays, Star Tours treats its passengers to better special effects and the story line is different every single time.
 At Galaxy’s Edge, Millennium Falcon – Smugglers Run offers an experience which is similar to Star Tours.
 Six guests board the cockpit of the legendary Millennium Falcon and they’re sent on an interactive mission by Hondo Ohnaka.
 Honestly, Smugglers Run was a little underwhelming to me.
 The ride’s exterior is nothing less than spectacular, but the actual experience felt rather simple and predictable.

 SHOWTIME